jeanochs/pitch-and-fix-hackathon/Notes.md

 Now, my last act of magic for tonight is to make a scrolling collage for the banner of the main page.
 It'll just be some basic photos of women shopping and stuff; good old boring boilerplate.

-THe HTML won't be a problem, but the JS for this might be a bit annoying.
+The HTML won't be a problem, but the JS for this might be a bit annoying.

 *CSS delivers again.*
 Can apparently use an attribute called keyframes and the `animation` attribute.